carbon-language/carbon-lang/mlir/docs/Tutorials/Toy/Ch-6.md

   mlir::populateLoopToStdConversionPatterns(patterns, &getContext());
   mlir::populateStdToLLVMConversionPatterns(typeConverter, patterns);

-  // The only remaining operation to lower from the `toy` dialect, is the
+  // The only remaining operation, to lower from the `toy` dialect, is the
   // PrintOp.
   patterns.insert<PrintOpLowering>(&getContext());
 ```